The Power Borrower: How to Make Lenders Compete for You

 Show Notes

-Why Your Credit Score Is a Pricing Lever
+Credit Score as a Pricing Lever

 The 45-Day Rate Shopping Window

-DTI, Reserves, and the Borrower Profile
+DTI, Reserves, and the Full Profile

-Your Pre-Application Checklist
+Pre-Application Checklist

-• Credit: 780+ if you can get there.
+• Credit: 780+ if possible.
 At minimum, 760.

 • DTI: Under 36%.
 Pay something off if you have to.

-• Reserves: Six months PITIA, plus a buffer. $20K liquid helps.
+• Reserves: Six months PITIA plus a buffer. $20K liquid helps.

 • Docs: Two years of W-2s, two months of bank statements, 30 days of pay stubs.
 Have them ready.